DanialArab/Docker/README.md

         c8432f36a87e   react-app   "docker-entrypoint.s…"   3 minutes ago   Up 3 minutes   3000/tcp   blue-sky
         3dcfa5499ca0   react-app   "docker-entrypoint.s…"   9 minutes ago   Up 9 minutes   3000/tcp   reverent_leakey

-here there is a problem: I do not know what is going on inside these containers! what if something goes wrong? what is the server generates an error? that is where I need to ujse the **logs** command:
+here there is a problem: I do not know what is going on inside these containers! what if something goes wrong? what if the server generates an error? that is where I need to use the **logs** command:

 let's take a look at the logs for the congtainer with ID c8432f36a87e: